claudiahW/TateKe/README.md

 There are no known bugs.Kindly contact me in case you find one.

 ## Technologies used
-The app is built tested and run using python3.6.
+The app is built tested and run using python3.8.
-This app is behavior driven.

 ## Contributors
 .Claudiah Wanjiru

-## Code scaffolding

-Run python3.6 run.py command to run the application.

 ## Testing
-use the command python3.6 user_test.py to test the functionality of the application.
+use the command python3.8 user_test.py to test the functionality of the application.

-## Running password locker
+## Running Tate Gallery
 use the command python3.8 manage.py runserver to run the application.

 ## Contact Information